CRI-MotionLab/Movuina/README.md

     * `bin/config/default.js` contains all the information needed by the build system (some useful paths and the application's configuration).
 * `src` is where all the source code is located:
     * `app` contains the es6 source code of the application.
+        * `app/app` contains the main application source.
-    * `client` contains the es6 source code of the client pages served by the application's server.
+        * `app/client` contains the es6 source code of the client pages served by the application's server.
+        * `app/shared` contains some es6 source code shared by `app` and `client`.
     * `contents` contains some `markdown` files that will be rendered to `ejs` files.
-    * `shared` contains some shared es6 source code.
     * `styles` contains the `sass` files that will be rendered to `css` files.
     * `views` contains some `ejs` files that will be copied to the `dist` directory.
 * `dist` is where: